grahamwren/bamboo-learn/README.md

 * DO NOT SETUP THE DATABASE FROM THE PROVIDED MYSQL DUMP
 * Ensure that you are running an OS based on Unix or Linux (if not go here)
 * Run `git clone https://github.com/grahamwren/bamboo-learn.git` or unzip the package bamboo-learn.zip into the current directory
+* Either
 	* Follow the instructions here https://gorails.com/setup/ubuntu/16.04 (apparently takes 30 mins), skipping the "final steps" instructions, or just go to https://bamboo-learn.herokuapp.com with the above links.
+	* Simplistic intructions:
+		* `cd ./bamboo-learn`
+		* `gem install bundle`
+		* `bundle install`
+		* `rake db:setup`
+		* `rails server`
+		* Then go to localhost:3000 in a browser

 Page-by-page description:
 * Homepage